Dobot-Arm/TCP-IP-CR-CPP-V3/README-EN.md

 |:----------:|:----------:|
 | V1.0.0.0| 2024-03-07 |

 # 2\.
-Technical support

-If you have any questions or suggestions, you can contact Dobot's technical support:

-* Send an email to futingxing@dobot-robots.com with a detailed description of the problem you are experiencing and the scenario in which you are using it.
-* Send an email to wuyongfeng@dobot-robots.com with a detailed description of the problem you are experiencing and the scenario in which you are using it.

-# 3\.
 TCP-IP-CR-CPP control protocol

 As the communication based on TCP/IP has high reliability, strong practicability and high performance with low cost, many industrial automation projects have a wide demand for controlling robots based on TCP/IP protocol.
 Therefore, the CR robot is designed to provide rich interfaces for interaction with external devices based on the TCP/IP protocol.
 For more details, see [TCP_IP Remote Control Interface Guide](https://github.com/Dobot-Arm/TCP-IP-Protocol-6AXis-V3).

-## 4\.
+## 3\.
 Obtaining and establishing TCP-IP-CR-CPP

 1. Obtain the secondary development API program of Dobot TCP-IP-CR-CPP from Dobot GitHub.